kshedden/case_studies/methods/largescale.md

-If $k > 1$ and we reject the j'th hypothesis whenever $p_j < \alpha$, then each individual test has false positive rate equal to $\alpha$, but the probability of rejecting at least one of the hypotheses incorrectly, known as the *family-wise error rate*, is greater than $\alpha$.
+If $k > 1$ and we reject the j'th hypothesis whenever $p_j < \alpha$, then each individual test has false positive rate equal to $\alpha$, but the probability of rejecting at least one of the hypotheses incorrectly, known as the [family-wise error rate](https://en.wikipedia.org/wiki/Family-wise_error_rate), is greater than $\alpha$.
 Thus, if people conduct multiple tests in the same research project and only report the tests that have small p-values, the evidence underlying the reported claims is exaggerated.
 This issue has been known for a very long time, and recently has sometimes been termed *p-hacking*.